 5. Sheraton Waikiki

-Sheraton Waikiki is a Category 6 property costing from 60,000 Marriott Bonvoy points per night and $298 per night.
+Sheraton Waikiki is a Category 6 property costing from 60,000 Marriott Bonvoy points per night and $298 USD per night.
 It is a good choice for families with a fantastic pool, beachfront with super beach, and a great if slightly soul-less club lounge (if you are after a character beach club-style club lounge head over to the Moana Surfrider for a more child-free experience with outdoor seating).

 The picture above is of the pool and the beach at the Sheraton Waikiki before they converted the pool into a rather impressive infinity pool.
-It’s a huge hotel but this means fabulous views if you are facing towards the ocean.
+It’s a huge hotel but this means fabulous views if you are facing the ocean.
 The downside of this hotel is that it is so large that you can’t expect the personal touch, it’s too big for that!

 The view from the Club Lounge is also excellent although it is just a crowded room (often full of kids) with a decent breakfast and light dinner with snacks and free-flowing self serve wine and beer in the evening.
 A great spread but lacking in much of a Hawaiian feel.

-If you come here to enjoy the pools and beach, right on your doorstep, and a location right in the centre of the action, this hotel is a great choice!
+If you come here to enjoy the pools and beach, right on your doorstep, and a location right in the center of the action, this hotel is a great choice!
 The Sheraton Waikiki also has a nice stretch of beach and is a good choice for families.
 By comparison, the Marriott Waikiki does not have direct beach access and is instead across the road from the beach, so not such a great choice IMHO (it is also very expensive in Sept 2020).

 6. Waikiki Beach Marriott Resort & Spa

 All the top Waikiki Marriott Bonvoy hotels are within walking distance of each other with only the Marriott and the Ritz-Carlton not being directly on the beach.
-The Waikiki Beach Marriott Resort & Spa currently costs $322 per night in September but with this budget, there are better Marriott properties to pick.
+The Waikiki Beach Marriott Resort & Spa currently costs $322 USD per night in September but with this budget, there are better Marriott properties to pick.

 It is a Category 6 property costing from 50,000 Marriott Bonvoy points per night which is not cheap considering you are across the road from the beach.
 I stayed here a few years ago and found that although the resort offers a friendly staff and great views, the location being across the road from the beach rather than on the beach was a problem (no direct beach access) and I found the pools to be on the concrete side and crowded.
 Add to this that, because of the size of the surrounding buildings, the sun doesn’t get on the main pool till about lunchtime.

-The daily resort fee here is around $37 per night which may upset you, but most hotels in Waikiki charge a resort fee (none of the Four Seasons do on Hawaii and neither does the Ritz-Carlton Waikiki) so you may feel a little nickel and dimed considering the hotel isn’t really a resort.
+The daily resort fee here is around $37 USD per night which may upset you, but most hotels in Waikiki charge a resort fee (none of the Four Seasons do on Hawaii and neither does the Ritz-Carlton Waikiki) so you may feel a little nickel and dimed considering the hotel isn’t really a resort.
 This Marriott doesn’t have a club lounge either, but elite reward members get vouchers upon check-in for the complete breakfast in the newly refurbished and expanded dining room.
 Again, book via our luxury travel concierge for extra benefits.

 7. Koloa Landing Resort at Poipu, Autograph Collection

-Koloa Landing is great because of how nice and new it is and the fair price at $349 per night, but it isn’t right on the beach which is a major disadvantage.
+Koloa Landing is great because of how nice and new it is and the fair price at $349 USD per night, but it isn’t right on the beach which is a major disadvantage.
 You have to walk across Poipu Beach Road/Hoonani Road and then climb down to get to the shore which is really only lava rocks, there is no sand, just black rocks which is pretty bleak.
 If you want a beach, you’ll have to go drive east or west to one of the public beaches.